 5:30-6:45 PM Session 3: Developing a New Economic Strategy: Lessons from the North Carolina Fund

-Panelists will discuss Terry Sanford’s North Carolina Fund, its innovative approach to addressing poverty in North Carolina and the model that it provided for national change, and the lessons that it provides policymakers working to address pressing issues in today’s politically charged policyscape.
+Panelists discussed Terry Sanford’s North Carolina Fund, its innovative approach to addressing poverty in North Carolina and the model that it provided for national change, and the lessons that it provides policymakers working to address pressing issues in today’s politically charged policyscape.
 Moderated by Joel Fleishman, Professor of Law and Public Policy at Duke University, Director of the Center for Strategic Philanthropy and Civil Society and the Samuel and Ronnie Heyman Center.

 Day Two: Tuesday, March 29